zizheng1/Type-on-Strap/_posts/2013-11-02-Tech-stuff-example.md

 ---

-Because if you put some code in your blog, you would at least make it:
+Because if you put some code in your blog, you would at least make it: Test

 1. Searchable
 2. Good looking